 If you live outside US

-If you are in UK, Channel 4 has taken the Super Bowl streaming rights from BBC.
+If you are in United Kingdom, Channel 4 has taken the Super Bowl streaming rights from BBC.
 So keep an eye on their live streaming section as we expect them to live stream Super Bowl in UK this year.
-No official confirmation though.
+To watch on mobile devices, you can’t use Channel 4’s app, but TVCatchup, which streams free-to-air television channels, should work.
+Sky customers can also get the game on Sky Sports or the Sky Go apps for iOS and Android.

 Alternatively, if you have NFL Gamepass subscription, you don’t have to worry about VPN, and can watch the Super Bowl from anywhere.
 Worst case, you can check our updated “Watch NFL Online” post for additional links.